ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 Examples summary
 ################

-* **ofswitch13-first**: Two hosts connected to a single OpenFlow switch managed by the default learning controller.
+* **ofswitch13-first**: Two hosts connected to a single OpenFlow switch.
+The switch is managed by the default learning controller application.

+* **ofswitch13-multiple-controllers**: Two hosts connected to a single OpenFlow switch.
+The switch is managed by to different controllers applications.

-* **ofswitch13-single-domain**: Two hosts connected through two OpenFlow switches, both managed by the default learning controller.
+* **ofswitch13-multiple-domains**: Two hosts connected to different OpenFlow switches.
+Each switch is managed by an independent default learning controller application.

-* **ofswitch13-multiple-domains**: Two hosts connected through two OpenFlow switch managed by different learning controllers.
+* **ofswitch13-single-domain**: Two hosts connected to different OpenFlow switches.
+Both switches are managed by the default learning controller application.

-* **ofswitch13-multiple-controllers**: Two hosts connected through a single OpenFlow switch managed simultaneously by to different controllers
+* **ofswitch13-logical-port**:  Two hosts connected to different OpenFlow switches.
+Both switches are managed by the tunnel controller application.

-* **ofswitch13-logical-port**: Two hosts connected through two OpenFlow switches, both managed by an specialized *tunnel controller*.
-The switch ports interconnecting the switches are configured as logical ports, and each switch acts as a gateway that can de/encapsulate IP traffic using the GTP tunneling protocol.
-The gateway implementation is very similar to the SgwPgw implementation from the LTE module.
-However, the traffic routing between the CsmaNetDevice connected to the local host and the VirtualNetDevice connected to the tunnel socket is performed by the OpenFlow pipeline.
+  The ports interconnecting the switches are configured as logical ports, allowing switches to de/encapsulate IP traffic using the GTP/UDP/IP tunneling protocol.

-* **ofswitch13-qos-controller**: It represents the network of an organization, where servers and client nodes are located far from each other.
+* **ofswitch13-qos-controller**: It represents the internal network of an organization, where servers and client nodes are located far from each other.
   An specialized *OpenFlow QoS controller* is used to manage the network, implementing some QoS functionalities and exploiting OpenFlow 1.3 features.